Senecavirus

 Senecavirus is a genus of viruses in the order Picornavirales, in the family Picornaviridae.
-Pig and maybe also cow serve as natural hosts.
-There is only one species in this genus: Senecavirus A. Senecavirus is a replication-competent oncolytic picornavirus.
+Mammals of the order Artiodactyla (even-toed ungulates) serve as natural hosts, with senecaviruses reported in cows, pigs and dolphins.
+The genus contains two species.
+Senecavirus is a replication-competent oncolytic picornavirus.
 It has selective tropism for cancers with neuroendocrine features including small cell lung cancer (SCLC) and several pediatric solid tumors including retinoblastoma, neuroblastoma, and medulloblastoma.
 A Phase I clinical trial of Senecavirus in adults with neuroendocrine tumors showed that senecavirus is apparently safe to administer at doses up to 1E11 vp/kg.